BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 ```

 # Changelog
+## 1.5
+* Update bundled libGDX to 1.12.1
+* Fix several issues related to bundled depencies, including 'package org.lwjgl is sealed' and the BitmapFont task not working with a headless JDK.

 ## 1.4
 * Partial compatibility with Gradle's new [configuration cache](https://docs.gradle.org/7.6/userguide/configuration_cache.html): the BitmapFont's tasks are not compatible, the other tasks are
 * Minimum Gradle version is now 7.6